mustafaabdelbadea/DBMS-Bash-Scripting/README.md

 ## Installation

 ### Platform & tools
-You should use centos or linux
+You should use any linux distribution (redhat, ubuntu,etc..)
 ### Get the Code

 Either clone this repository or fork it on GitHub and clone your fork: